 2a.
 On success, "200 OK" with the message body containing the equipment status of the PEI.

 2b.
 If the PEI is not known, "404 Not Found" with the message body containing a ProblemDetails object, with the "details" attribute set to "ERROR_EQUIPMENT_UNKNOWN".
 When receiving the response from the 5G-EIR, the NF Service Consumer (e.g. AMF) shall check the equipment Status and the detailed problem.
-Dependent upon the result, the NF Service Consume will decide its subsequent actions (e.g. sending a Registration Reject if the 5G-EIR indicates that the PEI is unknown or blacklisted).
+Dependent upon the result, the NF Service Consume will decide its subsequent actions (e.g. sending a Registration Reject if the 5G-EIR indicates that the PEI is unknown or prohibitedlisted).

 The definition of the equipment-status resource is specified in clause 6.1.3.